 Once again, you should reach out to us BEFORE submitting the filing to LASC Civil if you see any payment error issues in this section.

-Beginning on Monday, September 13, 2021, the Los Angeles Superior Civil Courts will give filers the option to submit a Request for Refund (LACIV150) either electronically (e-file) or in paper at the court location in question.
+If a filer does feel the Los Angeles Superior Civil Court has overcharged them, filers have the option to submit a Request for Refund (LACIV150) either electronically (e-file) or in paper at the court location in question.
 However, when a user submits the request electronically, the document must be filed separately in its own envelope.
 The court will waive any EFM and Court fees.

 Court approved reasons to issue a refund: